Learning-informed parameter identification in nonlinear time-dependent PDEs: Introduction

 Besides the machine learning part, the model itself may contain unknown physical parameters belonging to some function space.
 This means that if the nonlinearity $f$ is successfully learned, one can insert it into the model.
 One thus has a learning-informed PDE, and can then proceed via a classical parameter identification.
 The latter problem was studied in \cite{DongHintermuellerPapafitsoros20} for stationary PDEs, where $f$ is learned from training pairs $(u,f(u))$.
 This paper emphasizes analysis of the error propagating from the neural network-based approximation of $f$ to the parameter-to-state map and the reconstructed parameter.

 In reality, one does not have direct access to the true state $u$, but only partial or coarse observations of $u$ under some noise contamination.
 This factor affects the creation of training data pairs $(u,f(u))$ with $f(u)=\dot{u}-F(u)$ for the process of learning $f$, e.g in \cite{DongHintermuellerPapafitsoros20}.
 Indeed, with a coarse measurement of $u$, for instance $u\in L^2((0,T)\times\Omega)$, one cannot evaluate $\dot{u}$, nor terms such as $\Delta u$ that may appear in $F(u)$.
-Moreover, with discrete observation, e.g. a snapshot $y=u(t_i), t_i\in(0,T)$, one is unable to compute $\dot{u}$ for the training data.
+Moreover, with discrete \commB{observations}, e.g. a snap\commA{shot} $y=\commB{(u(t_i,\cdot))_{i=1}^{n_T}}, t_i\in(0,T)$, one is unable to compute $\dot{u}$ for the training data.

 For this reason, we propose an all-at-once approach to identify the nonlinearity $f$, state $u$ and physical parameter simultaneously.
 In comparison to \cite{DongHintermuellerPapafitsoros20}, our approach bypasses the training process for $f$, and accounts for discrete data measurements.
 The all-at-once formulation avoids constructing the parameter-to-state map, which is nonlinear and often involves restrictive conditions \cite{HaAs01,aao16,kaltenbacher17,KKV14b,Nguyen}.
 Additionally, we here consider time-dependent PDE models.